eribertto/udemy.docker/start.nginx.server.md

 that we just started.

-So let's stop that container real quick.
+So let's stop that container real quick: docker container stop.

-docker container stop.
 Then the container ID.
 For the container ID I only have to type the first

 few digits, enough for it to be unique, and I stopped it.